puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 >
 > #### Mixing and Matching
 >
-> The most important thing when mixing styles is to make sure your site's internal documentation is very very clear.
+> The most important thing when mixing styles is to make sure your site's internal documentation is very, very clear.
 >
 > If possible, you should implement Hiera and use the idiom above for mimicking 3.0 behavior on your handful of parameterized classes.
 This will give you and your colleagues an obvious path forward when you eventually refactor your existing modules, and you can safely continue to add parameters (or not) at your leisure while declaring all of your classes in the same familiar way.